orbitmines/archive/projects/Project - Story & Lore.md

 ---
 ### Chapter []
 *Does the universe allow physical access to history?
-Or must we always preserve *
+Or must we always actively preserve.*
 ***[], []***
 ***, 2054***